 He has published monographs, reports and articles on China, Asia, Australia’s foreign policy and relations with China and Asia, Asia literacy, and the study of Asia and Asian languages in Australian schools and universities.
 His most recent publications are Comrade Ambassador: Whitlam’s Beijing Envoy, The Coup that Laid the Fear of China, and Australia and China at Forty: Stretch of the Imagination.
 His current research is on the evolution of Australia’s policies and attitudes towards Asia from the 1960s to the present.

+Professor FitzGerald was made an Officer of the Order of Australia in January 1984 in recognition of his services to international relations.
 On 16 March 2017 Professor FitzGerald delivered the Whitlam Oration at the Whitlam Institute, Western Sydney University.